↑ Home ← Previous - Circling Measure (2) Next - Circling Measure (4)

 back onto the original conic,

-using the dashed black line from point n-1,
+using the black line from point n-1,

 to project point S on to the conic as point F.